TropicSapling/triforce/README.md

 24. `stringify <expr>` turns the code of `<expr>` into a string.
 25. `op <operator>[\n op <operator>...]` defines operators, which are defined to be characters placeable right next to separate functions.
 I.e. `op ;` allows `($expr; =>);`.
 26. Single-line `//` and multi-line `/* */` comments are built-in (to avoid issues with nested strings).
+27. Functions can have any amount of args.
-27. Passing all required args to a function will run it.
+28. Passing all required args to a function will run it.

 --------